Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ## Build and Packaging

 The script `build-drive.ps1` will build, sign, then package the project.
-You can either start it from the root of the kdrive repository, or provide a path when executing it.
+You can either start it from the root of the `desktop-kDrive` repository, or provide a path when executing it.
-More information or help is available by calling the script along with the flag `-h` or `-help`
+To get more information, call the script with the option `-h` or `-help`

-**/ ! \\ For CMake to be able to build the project, you need to initialise the environment for x64 with vcvarsall.bat, or vcvars64.bat (more info in the script help) / ! \\**
+**Note.** For `CMake` to be able to build the project, you need to initialise the environment for `x64` with `vcvarsall.bat`, or `vcvars64.bat` (see the help output of `build-drive.ps1` for details).

 ```bash
 cd F:\Projects\desktop-kDrive